cnnrmnn/pricemaster/README.md

 **pricemaster** sends you SMS and/or email notifications when the cheapest ticket for an event on Ticketmaster meets your price criteria.

 Ticketmaster doesn't have a feature that does this.
-Refreshing my browser every 5 minutes while trying to get cheap Bucs tickets annoyed me, so I decided to build this.
+Refreshing my browser every 5 minutes while trying to get cheap NFL tickets annoyed me, so I decided to build this.

 ## How it works